pjf/pjf.github.io/personal/_posts/2016-03-21-cure-evangelism.md

 title: Cure Evangelism
 tags: cure evangelism, chronic illness
 orig_url: https://www.facebook.com/paul.fenwick/posts/10153594961004611
+description: Sometimes you'll have friends who aren't doing too well, and they post to social media.
+Believe it or not, there are correct and incorrect ways to respond.
 ---

 Okay Internet, we need to talk about cure evangelism.